coderefinery/presentations/2024-aarhus.md

 ]

 ---

-## Centralized support has the tendency to reduce to emails

-- Many questions never get asked via email or ticketing system.

-- Guide/mentor instead of just fixing it ("teach how to fish").

-- Sometimes the best way to get feedback about services is the coffee room -> create spaces where researchers and RSE support can meet.

-- It has been very effective for us to introduce .emph[office hours].

----
 class: middle, inverse, center

 # Which competences might be needed in the future?

 ---

 ## Which competences might be needed in the future?
+(1/2)

 ### Sharing work with your future self (and others)

 - Papers, data, code, models, dependencies, computational steps.

 - Dependency management and .emph[containerization] (operating system inside a file).

 - Navigating the licensing landscape.

-### Learning and training others

-- We all need .emph[training in how to train] and how to mentor.
-- .emph[Co-teaching] is a great way to onboard, get better quality, and reduce stress.
-- .emph[FAIR practices] also for training material.
-- For technical topics, the lone lecturer with their own private PowerPoint/PDF slide deck might be a thing of the past.

-### Being able to decommission services

-- Papers are "forever" but services are not.
-The main skill in decommissioning is possibly communication.
+- Sharing a problem.

 ---

-## Containerization allows us to "time travel"
+## Containerization allows us to do "time travel"

 .left-column40[
 ### Most codes are used longer than they can be maintained